 High range is the first step into engaging 4WD.
 Generally to get to low range, you’ll have to go ‘through’ high range.
 High range makes all four wheels drive, and the front and rear axles should be locked together.
 In other words, 50% of the drive goes to the front, and 50% goes to the rear.

 The only way you can get unstuck is if you get one wheel in the air, and then all of the drive will go to that one.
-If you get two in the air on different axles, you wont be going anywhere without a differential locker, LSD or a recovery!
+If you get two in the air on different axles, you wont be going anywhere without a diff lock or LSD or a recovery!

 High range is designed for higher speed 4WDing including gravel roads, harder beaches, and any 4WDing where you are sitting at over 40km/h.
 It should be used on any loose surfaces, but never concrete, bitumen or compacted roads as the wheels need to slip independently.